flipxcrsp/flipxcrsp/README.md

-# 👋 Hello there, I'm Phil (flipxcrsp)
+# 👋 Hello there, I'm Phil.

 You can call me Flip.

 This space is where I keep track of the things I’m learning, testing, && occasionally breaking.
-I like diving into labs, tools, workflows, & products that solve problems (or sometimes create them).

 Most of what you'll find here isn't polished work.
 It's going to be raw at first, refined over time.